 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients given antipsychotic drugs.
-While antipsychotic medications may be helpful for many patients, it is important to ensure these drugs are being used only where medically required.
-In limited situations, increased usage of these drugs may indicate that a nursing home is using these medications to control patient behavior.
+This indicates the percentage of patients given antipsychotic drugs.
+While antipsychotic drugs may be helpful for many patients, it is important to confirm these drugs are being used appropriately.
+In some cases, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication